overturetool/overturetool.github.io/_workshops/15th-Overture-Workshop.md

 ## CALL FOR PAPERS

 Our workshop provides a forum for discussing and advancing the state of the art in formal modelling and analysis using VDM and its family of associated formalisms including extensions for distributed VDM and real-time systems.
-We strongly welcome contributions on the development of tools for as well as developments in foundations and reports of practical experience.
+We strongly welcome contributions on the development of tools for, as well as developments in, foundations and reports of practical experience.
 Each paper will be peer-reviewed by at least three members of the PC, must use the Springer LNCS format, and should not exceed 15 pages in length.
 Accepted papers will be published in a Newcastle University Technical Report.
 The scope of the workshop includes, but is not restricted to:

 * Reports of applications of VDM technology, especially reports of industrial use.